For Colorado Residents with Disabilities

 What is a total and permanent disability?

-The Attorney General has defined a total and permanent disability as “any physical or mental impairment which prevents substantial gainful employment, but only if it is reasonably certain that such a disability will continue throughout the lifetime of the disabled person”.
+The Attorney General has defined a total and permanent disability as “any physical or mental impairment which prevents substantial gainful employment, but only if it is reasonably certain that such a disability will continue throughout the lifetime of the person with the disability”.

 How long will it take to receive my license?